Minnesota Avenue station

 Minnesota Avenue station is an island-platformed Washington Metro station in the Central Northeast/Mahaning Heights neighborhood of Northeast Washington, D.C., United States.
-The station was opened on November 20, 1978, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Providing service for the Orange and Silver Lines.
+The station was opened on November 20, 1978, and is operated by the Washington Metropolitan Area Transit Authority (WMATA), providing service for the Orange and Silver Lines.

 On the Orange and Silver Line’s westbound service, Minnesota Ave is the last station before crossing the Anacostia River, as well as the last above-ground station until East Falls Church in Virginia.
-West of the station, trains curve over RFK Stadium parking lots before descending underground.
+West of the station, trains curve over RFK Stadium parking lots on elevated track before descending underground.

 Location

 Minnesota Avenue station is located between Kenilworth Avenue and Minnesota Avenue, at Grant Street, immediately east of the CSX Landover Subdivision rail bed.
 The station is an east-Washington commuter station with a small parking lot and many Metrobuses serving the east side of the city from here.
 It is also southwest of the historic western terminus of the Chesapeake Beach Railway.